kengibson1111/go-stdlib/README.md

 ## bufio

-* linescan - example of how to scan lines from a stream.

 * wordscan - uses a default set of delimiters to scan words in a string.

 * writer - shows how to write to a stream.